feathersjs-ecosystem/feathers-elasticsearch/README.md

 - `elasticsearch` (**required**) - Configuration object for elasticsearch requests.
 The required properties are `index` and `type`.
 Apart from that you can specify anything that can be passed to all requests going to Elasticsearch.
 Another recognised property is [`refresh`](https://www.elastic.co/guide/en/elasticsearch/guide/2.x/near-real-time.html#refresh-api) which is set to `false` by default.
 Anything else use at your own risk.
 - `id` (default: '_id') [optional] - The id property of your documents in this service.
 - `meta` (default: '_meta') [optional] - The meta property of your documents in this service.
 The meta field is an object containing elasticsearch specific information, e.g. _score, _type, _index, and so forth.
+- `parent` (default: '_parent') [optional] - The parent property used in this service to set the parent document id for an Elasticsearch type with parent mapping.
 - `paginate` [optional] - A pagination object containing a `default` and `max` page size (see the [Pagination chapter](http://docs.feathersjs.com/databases/pagination.html)).

 ## Complete Example